intershop/devenv-4-iom/doc/03_devops_integration.md

 The new Kubernetes secret has also to be added to property *IMAGE_PULL_SECRET* within the user-specific configuration file of *devenv-4-iom* (devenv.user.properties):

-    # change into the root directory of IOM project
+    # Change into the root directory of IOM project.
-    # append ',project-pull-secret' to the line beginning with IMAGE_PULL_SECRET=
+    # Append ',project-pull-secret' to the line beginning with IMAGE_PULL_SECRET=
-    # the whole line should look like:
+    # The whole line should now look like:
     # IMAGE_PULL_SECRET=intershop-pull-secret,project-pull-secret
     vi devenv.user.properties